wendwarge/Fab-Academy-2018/evaluation.md

 Evaluation is an important part of Fab Academy, not only because it allows us to set a standard, but because it helps us to identify whether our students have learnt the things that we've taught.

 Therefore it is essential that it begins early and is ongoing.
-If a student's dicumentation doesn't indicate that they've learnt the necessary things, then we are provided with an extra teaching opportunity and can remedy the situation.
+If a student's documentation doesn't indicate that they've learnt the necessary things, then we are provided with an extra teaching opportunity and can remedy the situation.

 The [General Essentials](http://fabacademy.org/2018/docs/FabAcademy-Assessment/general_essentials.html) section of the Assessment document has 7 points for everyone to keep in mind and lays out the Fab Academy ethos of open documentation.
 I refer a little more to it in [Project Management](project_management.md)